Archive

 On Saturday, November 11 a total of 31 people (Members, relatives and their guests) who altogether were part of the trip organized by The Spanish American Club, Inc. public relation director Vivian Megaro and travel agent Nora Candelario of Vacation Superstore Nora Candelario.

-Bowling Tournament 2019
+Bowling 2019 (Tournament)

 The Spanish American Club Inc. hosts Annual Scholarship Bowling tournament